 Fortunately, you can file a civil suit or an insurance claim to seek damages to cover the cost of your lost income, medical care, and other losses.
 Our Birmingham truck accident attorney can help you determine the strength of your case.

 Why Should I Get a Lawyer for a Truck Accident?

 Personal injury lawsuits, like truck accidents, can be difficult to navigate without legal representation.
 It can be helpful to have a legal team guide you to your best options after you suffer from a trailer truck collision.

 Those who retain the services of a reputable lawyer often receive more compensation than those who go it alone.
 Our truck accident lawyers in Birmingham understand how to make the most of your settlement.

-Teaming up with an attorney can result in a higher payout for your case.
-The team with Morris Bart & Associates, LLC has over 40 years of experience securing settlements for our clients.
+The team with the Morris Bart law firm has over 40 years of experience securing settlements for our clients.
 We know insurance companies often throw out lowball offers, and we are experienced negotiators.

 We also consider your future care needs.
 It’s easy to get bogged down with hospital bills and accept the first offer without thinking about tomorrow.
 We can refer to medical experts to estimate the settlement you will need for maximum recovery.

 - $852,845 for our client with facial fractures, neck, and back pain after a car accident

 - $490,000 for a client with neck and back injuries after a truck accident